AnyBlok/anyblok_wms_base/doc/improvements.rst

 Actually, about any planning would benefit from such a core feature.
-The motto for downstream developers would then be: "plan the minimum, you can rewrite it later".
+The motto for downstream developers would then be: "plan the minimum, refine it later to adjust to reality".

 Question: do other WMS have such future history rewrite capabilities?

 I'm not sure how far it should go in the general form.
-Mathematically, it would be about replacing any subgraph of the history DAG by another one which has the same incomes and outcomes.
-Maybe it's simpler to implement it in full generality rather than some special cases like the example above (which has a single root that happens to be also root in the whole DAG, which no incomes).
+Mathematically, it would be about replacing any subgraph of the history DAG by another one which has the same incomes and outcomes, for a suitable definition of "same".

+Maybe it's simpler to implement it in full generality rather than some special cases like the example above, in which the subgraph has a single root with no incomes, that happens to be also root in the whole DAG.

 .. _improvement_no_quantities: